litmuschaos/litmus-docs/website/docs/litmus-installation-namespace.md

 - Kubernetes 1.15 or later.
   ​
-- Recommend to have a Persistent volume(PV) of 20GB, You can start with 1GB for test purposes as well.
+- It is Recommended to have a Persistent volume(PV) of 20GB, You can start with 1GB for test purposes as well.
 This PV is used as persistent storage to store the chaos config and chaos-metrics in the Portal.
 By default, litmus would use the default storage class to allocate the PV.

 - Helm3 or Kubectl